camstillo/Trajectory_Optimization_Python/README.md

 ### Brief

 I this project, I use the GEKKO optimization suite to implement a trajectory optimization program.
 It uses an Orbital solver class from Alfonso Gonzales's [Orbital Mechanics with Python](https://www.youtube.com/watch?v=rNpnzNKQrNg&list=PLOIRBaljOV8gn074rWFWYP1dCr2dJqWab) series.
+I will organize the project better in the future, as this includes many of my attempts to learn the GEKKO program and the optimization suite.

 ### Plans